 Tattoos deserve to be shown off, but before you can flash your new ink around, you have to diligently care for your tat to ensure proper healing.
 One of the most important steps in the aftercare process is choosing a lotion that will keep your fresh design moisturized, free of infection, and without irritation.
 Because a tattoo is technically a wound, tattoo lotions are incredibly important to not only keeping your ink looking good but to aiding in the healing process as well.

 Finding your perfect lotion isn’t as easy as it sounds, however, and it's not as easy as asking for help; everyone has their own favorite products.
 “I think what lotion you use depends a lot on climate and skin type.
 Also how much you apply is important too,” says Olive, the tattoo artist behind Oregon-based Damn Zippy.
 “I prefer not to rep a certain brand because everyone is different and I want my clients to use what works for them, which might not necessarily be what works for me.”

 Though it can be hard to choose from the array of lotions available, go in knowing what you want (vegan? water-based? budget or splurge?) and what will work best for your skin and new tattoo.
-“I generally recommend that the person uses whatever they find most comfortable,” says hand-poke artist Harper of London’s Pocaharper.
+“I generally recommend that the person uses whatever they find most comfortable,” says hand-poke artist Harper of Melbourne’s Pocaharper.
 “After all, they have to wear it on their skin every day.”

 Read on for the best tattoo lotions available now.

 Aquaphor's Healing Ointment is of the most widely used tattoo aftercare treatments, and you’ll find a lot of artists quick to recommend the old stand-by.
 What makes it so great is that it absorbs the skin’s natural moisture, which keeps the tattoo fresh and promotes healing.
 A semi-permeable layer is formed from the lotion, which allows moisture to be kept in and everything else to be kept out.